tzebrowski/ObdMetrics/README.md

 PidDefinition rpm = workflow.getPidRegistry().findBy(4l);

-// workflow completion thread, it will end workflow after some period of time (helper method) runCompletionThread(workflow, rpm);
+// Workflow completion thread, it will end workflow after some period of time (helper method) runCompletionThread(workflow, rpm);

 // Ensure we receive AT command as well